bregman-arie/devops-exercises/README.md

 <details>
 <summary>Explain OSPF.</summary><br><b>

+OSPF (Open Shortest Path First) is a routing protocol that can be implemented on various types of routers.
+In general, OSPF is supported on most modern routers, including those from vendors such as Cisco, Juniper, and Huawei.
+The protocol is designed to work with IP-based networks, including both IPv4 and IPv6.
+Also, it uses a hierarchical network design, where routers are grouped into areas, with each area having its own topology map and routing table.
+This design helps to reduce the amount of routing information that needs to be exchanged between routers and improve network scalability.

+The OSPF 4 Types of routers are:
+  * Internal Router
+  * Area Border Routers
+  * Autonomous Systems Boundary Routers
+  * Backbone Routers

+  Learn more about OSPF router types: https://www.educba.com/ospf-router-types/
 </b></details>

 <details>
 <summary>What is latency?</summary><br><b>

-Latency is the time taken for an information to reach its destination from the source.
+Latency is the time taken for information to reach its destination from the source.
 </b></details>

 <details>